Robert F. Mulllen, PhD

 That correlates to our subconscious which cannot differentiate an imagined situation from a real one.
 Whatever we visualize or imagine, our subconscious believes it is actually happening.

 Research shows that visualizing an event in advance improves our mental and physical performance.
 When we visualize what we want to achieve, we consciously source information that will improve our performance outcomes, dramatically improving the likelihood of success in the real situation.

 Like our positive personal affirmations, Affirmative Visualization is a mental exercise that is most effective through repetition.
 Let us imagine a hypothetical feared-situation: You have to make a presentation to your classmates.
 You’ve never given a successful public speech before, but you have identified the reasons for your fears.
 Now recreate the scenario in your mind, just as you have planned it.
 Close your eyes and use your imagination to experience the entirety of the situation.
-Use all your senses as you walk yourself through the steps you have created in your strategy plan.
+Use all your senses as you walk yourself through the steps you have created in your Structured Plan for Feared-Situations.